 This board is connected with the Master controller board.
 The "RealSimControl Matrix" firmware code of the slave board reads matrix grid state and sends it to the master board.

-The "slave" controller board (Uno, Nano) is linked with the Master controller board using serial interface, when Tx output signal of one board is connected to the Rx iput of another board.
+The "slave" controller board (Uno, Nano) is linked with the Master controller board using serial interface, when Tx output signal of one board is connected to the Rx iNput of another board.

-Note 2: When you need to upload Matrix board firmware to the slave board you need to disconnect the Rx,Tx wires before uploading.
-To simplify this you simply can add a "shut-off" switch breaking this two wires.
+3) When you need to upload Matrix board firmware to the slave board you need to disconnect the Rx,Tx wires before uploading.

 Don't keep it connected to USB port after the Matrix firmware upload.
-You can use any +5V source connected to the slave board using USB connector, or +5V pin.
+Use any +5V source connected to the slave board using USB connector, or +5V pin.

-1. Click the [Matrix] selector in the top of the boards table to select the slave matrix table.
+1. Click the Pin #19 in the boards table to select the slave matrix table.